 Leonard R. Boyer's answer You need to retain an experienced civil litigation attorney to represent your interests in this matter.
 There is a straight forward way that an attorney who is experienced in both civil litigation and real estate can take to protect your interests.
 Trying to represent yourself in Court is a bad idea.
 Not only are you emotionally involved, but you are not a trained attorney.
 You do not know the Court Rules, Rules of Evidence, case law, nor are you trained how to handle a legal case, especially...

-Leonard R. Boyer's answer Yes you will be able to file for Bankruptcy, your income is not a problem at all.Do not let geographic restrictions get in the way of retaining the best attorney.
+Leonard R. Boyer's answer There is no way to change it.
+You need to file a Chapter 13 bankruptcy and pay it off over a 60 month period of time.
+This may make your payments more manageable.
+But it is expressly not dischargable in bankruptcy.Do not let geographic restrictions get in the way of retaining the best attorney.
 Pick the best attorney you can find and remember one rule: a good attorney is generally never cheap, and a cheap attorney is generally never good so don't choose based on price.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.